Ronald McNeill, 1st Baron Cushendun: Political career

-Having unsuccessfully contested the seats of West Aberdeenshire (1906), Aberdeen South (1907 and Jan 1910), and Kirkcudbrightshire (Dec 1910), McNeill was elected as Unionist Member of Parliament for the St Augustine's division of Kent in 1911.
-Seven years later he became representative for Canterbury, and in 1922 was appointed Under-Secretary of State for Foreign Affairs, a post he held, with a short interval for the first Labour Government of 1924, until 1925.
+Having unsuccessfully contested the seats of West Aberdeenshire (1906), Aberdeen South (1907 and Jan.
+1910) and Kirkcudbrightshire (Dec.
+1910), McNeill was elected as Unionist Member of Parliament for the St Augustine's division of Kent in 1911.
+Seven years later he became representative for Canterbury and in 1922 was appointed Under-Secretary of State for Foreign Affairs, a post he held, with a short interval for the first Labour Government of 1924, until 1925.

 After serving as Financial Secretary to the Treasury for two years, McNeill was made Chancellor of the Duchy of Lancaster with a seat in the cabinet in 1927.
-The same year he was also sworn of the Privy Council and, in November 1927, raised to the peerage as The Baron Cushendun, of Cushendun in the County of Antrim.
+The same year he was also sworn of the Privy Council and, in November 1927, raised to the peerage as Baron Cushendun of Cushendun in the County of Antrim.
 Acting Foreign Secretary in 1928 and twice chief British representative to the League of Nations, Lord Cushendun signed the Kellogg-Briand Pact in August that year.
 He retired from office in 1929.